sheng-liu/sojourner.github.io/index.md

 - TU Delft Blended Education tender (**10,000€**, 1 co-PI) to improve teaching in the Bachelor, September 2014

 ## Organizational duties and activities
+- Invited talk at the *Search Engines Amsterdam* meetup (tentative: April 2019)
 - Computational Science Advisory Board member of the [Lorentz Center](http://www.lorentzcenter.nl/) (since 2019)
 - Program Co-Chair for CIKM 2020
 - Invited speaker at the *Israeli Learning Analytics Symposium* (March 2019)